nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01a-mac-installs.md

     ```

 1. Save and exit VS Code
-1. Back in the terminal load the changes to the file: `source ~/.zshrc`
+1. Back in the terminal, load the changes to the file: `source ~/.zshrc`

 ### Download Python

-1. In the same terminal window download the version of python: `pyenv install 3.9.10`
+1. In the same terminal window, download the version of Python: `pyenv install 3.9.10`
-2. After the download finishes set that version of python to the global version: `pyenv global 3.9.10`
+2. After the download finishes, set that version of Python to the global version: `pyenv global 3.9.10`
-3. Now your computer’s python version should be using 3.9.10.
+3. Now your computer’s Python version should be 3.9.10.
 Check it with `python3 --version`. **If something other than 3.9.10 comes back, reach out to an instructor now.**

 ### Install Pipenv

 This tool will manage any libraries that are needed for each of your projects.
-It creates a “container”, or virtual environment, to add the different libraries to the current project.
+It creates a "container" or virtual environment to add the different libraries to the current project.

-In some ways, `pipenv` does the same thing as the `node_modules` and `package.json`.
-It tells the program what libraries it needs (`package.json` vs `Pipfile`) and stores those libraries for use within the project (`node_modules`).
+In some ways, `pipenv` does the same thing as `node_modules` and `package.json`.
+It tells the program what libraries it needs (`package.json` vs. `Pipfile`) and stores those libraries for use within the project (`node_modules`).
 You’ll learn more about this as we use it in later projects.

 1. Install the package globally: